MikeKovarik/exifr/README.md

 }
 </pre></td></tr></table>

-#### Reading file from disk or fetching url
+### Chunked reader

 TODO: update

-If allowed, exifr makes an guess on whether to read the file or just chunks of it, based on typical file structure, your file type and segments you want to parse.
+If enabled, exifr makes an guess on whether to read the file or just chunks of it, based on typical file structure, your file type and segments you want to parse.
 This can save lots of memory, disk reads and speed things up.
 But it may not suit you.

 * `options.wholeFile` `bool/undefined` default `undefined`

-##### Chunked mode

-TODO: update

-In browser it's sometimes better to fetch a larger chunk in hope that it contains the whole EXIF (and not just its beginning like in case of `options.seekChunkSize`) in prevention of additional loading and fetching. `options.parseChunkSize` sets that number of bytes to download at once.
+**Chunked mode** - In browser it's sometimes better to fetch a larger chunk in hope that it contains the whole EXIF (and not just its beginning like in case of `options.seekChunkSize`) in prevention of additional loading and fetching. `options.parseChunkSize` sets that number of bytes to download at once.
 Node.js only relies on the `options.seekChunkSize`.

-##### Whole file mode
+**Whole file mode** - If you're not concerned about performance and time (mostly in Node.js) you can tell `exifr` to just read the whole file into memory at once.`

 TODO: update

-If you're not concerned about performance and time (mostly in Node.js) you can tell `exifr` to just read the whole file into memory at once.`

-TODO: update

-* `options.wholeFile` `bool/undefined` default `undefined`
+#### `options.wholeFile` `bool/undefined` default `undefined`
 <br>Sets whether to read the file as a whole or just by small chunks.
 <br>*Used when file path or url to the image is given.*
   * `true` - whole file mode